Medically reviewed by:

-Clonazepam, also known by its brand name Klonopin, is a prescription CNS depressant.
-The drug can be taken safely by those to whom it is prescribed, but some individuals abuse it in order to experience a euphoric high.
-Unfortunately, this type of abuse can lead to addiction, among other dangerous side effects.
+Clonazepam, also known by its brand name Klonopin, is a prescription CNS depressant, in the class of benzodiazepines.
+This drug can be taken safely by those to whom it is prescribed, but Klonopin abuse occurs due to users being able to achieve a euphoric high.
+Unfortunately, this type of Clonazepam abuse can lead to addiction, among other dangerous side effects.

-According to the National Library of Medicine, clonazepam is often used as part of a larger treatment regimen to control seizures.
+Klonopin is often used as part of a larger treatment regimen to control seizures.
 It can also be beneficial to those who require relief from panic attacks.
-This is because it decreases “abnormal electrical activity in the brain,” which allows patients to avoid experiencing these severe and often life-threatening effects.
-When taken as prescribed, it is a safe, effective medication.
+This is because clonazepam decreases abnormal electrical activity in the brain, which allows patients to avoid experiencing these severe and often life-threatening effects.
+When taken as prescribed, Klonopin is a safe, effective medication.

-However, clonazepam is also a benzodiazepine, which means it has a high risk of abuse and can cause serious side effects in those who take it differently than prescribed.
-Benzodiazepines are particularly dangerous types of CNS depressants, especially when abused, and addiction can quickly set in when someone uses these drugs in larger doses, more often, or in a different way than prescribed.
+However, Klonopin is also a benzodiazepine, which means it has a high risk of abuse and can cause serious side effects in those who take it differently than prescribed.
+This is because benzodiazepines are particularly dangerous types of CNS depressants, especially when abused, as addiction can quickly set in when someone uses these drugs in larger doses, more often, or in a different way than prescribed.

-The main purpose of prescription sedatives is to slow brain activity so a person can relax and not experience severe issues like anxiety, panic attacks, and seizures (National Institute on Drug Abuse).
+The main purpose of prescription sedatives is to slow brain activity so that a person can relax and not experience severe issues like anxiety, panic attacks, and seizures.
 Therefore, two of the strongest signs that a person has taken clonazepam are relaxation and drowsiness.

-When someone abuses this drug, though, they are normally hoping to experience the euphoric high caused by large doses of clonazepam.
-Individuals who do this will likely exhibit a number of other signs and symptoms of abuse, including
+When someone abuses Klonopin, though, they are normally hoping to experience the euphoric high caused by large doses of clonazepam.
+Individuals who do this will likely exhibit a number of other signs and symptoms of abuse, including:

 - Slurred speech